denten-books/plain-text/4-screen.md

 [@burr_temporal_1981; @didyk_perceptually-motivated_2010].
 As humans move
 closer to their screens---when sitting in front of a computer monitor, for example---more of the image enters their field of peripheral vision, making them more sensitive to screen flicker.
-When sitting close to the screen, the flicker can become more noticeable because more of the moving image enters the sensitive area of peripheral vision adept at perceiving rapid movement.
+When sitting close to a screen, flicker can become more noticeable because more of the moving image enters the sensitive area of peripheral vision adept at perceiving rapid movement.

-Furthermore, being closer to the screen increases the angular velocity of any depicted moving object.
-When viewed from afar, the movement of several inches on the screen corresponds to a change in a sight angle, and likely a few millimeters of iris movement.
-When viewed up close, the same several inches on the screen correspond to a much larger angle, forcing the iris to move further laterally.
+Furthermore, being closer to a screen increases the angular velocity of any depicted moving object.
+When viewed from afar, the movement of several inches on screen corresponds to a change in a sight angle, and likely a few millimeters of iris movement.
+When viewed up close, the same several inches on screen correspond to a much larger angle, forcing the iris to move further laterally.

 The human visual system is particularly adapt at tracking smooth, horizontal